On the Views tab of the Control Panel, you can make settings for the appearance and behavior of both the 2D view and the 3D view.

-- Clip 3D View when following 2D view: This option limits the 3D view to only show what is currently visible in the 2D view when Follow 2D view is activated from the 3D view toolbar.
+- Hide objects when following 2D view: This option limits the 3D view to only show what is currently visible in the 2D view when Follow 2D view is activated from the 3D view toolbar.

 This option makes it easier to snap to a straight-down view for overhead renderings.

-- Show component preview below toolbox: Previews a selected component below the toolbox.
+- Show component preview below the component tab: Previews a selected component below the component tab.
 This checkbox is selected by default.

-If you ever open a dialog that does NOT open on the same screen, or you can't find it on any screen, use the keyboard shortcut "Alt + G" (Gather all dialogs) to bring all open windows onto the same screen as CET Designer.
+If you ever open a dialog that does NOT open on the same screen, or you can't find it on any screen, use the keyboard shortcut "Alt + G" (Gather all dialogs) to bring all open windows onto the same screen as CET.